Brand Name: Actos

 - Consider benefit: risk ratio before prescribing in patients with a history of bladder cancer.

-- Instruct patients to contact their physician if signs of bladder cancer observed after initiating therapy (blood or red colored urine, new or worsening urinary urgency, pain on urination).
+- Instruct patients to contact their physician if signs of bladder cancer are observed after initiating therapy (blood or red-colored urine, new or worsening urinary urgency, pain on urination).

 Pregnancy and Lactation

 - Limited data with pioglitazone in pregnant women are not sufficient to determine a drug-associated risk for major birth defects or miscarriage.
-There are risks to the mother and fetus associated with poorly controlled diabetes in pregnancy; poorly controlled diabetes in pregnancy increases maternal risk for diabetic ketoacidosis, pre-eclampsia, spontaneous abortions, preterm delivery, still birth and delivery complications.
-Poorly controlled diabetes increases fetal risk for major birth defects, still birth, and macrosomia related morbidity.
+There are risks to the mother and fetus associated with poorly controlled diabetes in pregnancy; poorly controlled diabetes in pregnancy increases the maternal risk for diabetic ketoacidosis, pre-eclampsia, spontaneous abortions, preterm delivery, stillbirth, and delivery complications.
+Poorly controlled diabetes increases the fetal risk for major birth defects, stillbirth, and macrosomia-related morbidity.